edwardjackchandler/fpl_league_wrapped/README.md

 * Worst week while using wildcard
 * Most/Least amount of times captaining Haaland

+# Future Features
+1. Add ChatGPT to interact with data
+2.

 # Code ToDo
 1. Add more tests
-2. Add Streamlit
-3. Add URLs into tables so that it's easier to give a link to click through to the team
+2. Add URLs into tables so that it's easier to give a link to click through to the team